mylescarey2019/Product-Management-System/UseCases-PsuedoCode.md

      2. view list of products with low inventory
      3. add inventory to an item - enter item code and quantity; item code is validated to ensure it exists
         - on hand quantity in incremented and report of updated item is shown
-     4. add new item - user enters attributes for a new item
+     4. add new product - user enters attributes for a new item
         - item code is validated - it must be unique;  after successful entry report of new item is shown
+     5. view product orders by date range
+        - start and end dates must be valid - format YYYY-MM-DD
+        - list of orders shown that occured between the start and end dates inclusive

 3. Supervisor